saweeet/saweeet.github.io/content/en/cat-sitting.md

 - Leave any time after Tuesday, 21 October 5:30pm dinner.
 We return Wednesday, 22 October around 7am.

 **Ate Silvia/Kuya Homer & Ate Johanna/Raul**
-- Dropping by for meals on 10-12 October
+- Dropping by for meals on 10-12 October.
 - It's ok to be about 1hr early or late to meals
 - If you have time, the cats would be so happy with play time with a wand toy before their meal

-- Ate Silvia/Kuya Homer meal times:
+Ate Silvia/Kuya Homer meal times:
 - Friday, 10 October - breakfast 8.45am and dinner 4-7pm (special times for this day only)
 - Saturday, 11 October breakfast 7.30am
 - Sunday, 12 October breakfast 7.30am

-- Ate Johanna/Raul meal times:
+Ate Johanna/Raul meal times:
 - 	Saturday, 11 October dinner 5.30pm
 - 	Sunday, 12 October dinner 5.30pm